worldbank/metadata-editor/docs/quick-start.md

 ![image](https://user-images.githubusercontent.com/35276300/215838912-357f1791-406c-4f6c-96c4-da828b9f029a.png)

-As we have a logo for the Census, you may change the image that will be used as thumbnail for the project (this is optional).
-Click on "change image" and select the file "census_logo.JPG".
+As we have a survey logo, we can change the image that will be used as thumbnail for the project (this is optional).
+Click on "Change image" and select the file "survey_logo.JPG".
 The logo will be displayed.

 ![image](https://user-images.githubusercontent.com/35276300/215513036-95c7d60a-d5b0-44fe-8f76-5a5623185f08.png)

 We will use the default metadata template to document the dataset.
-There is thus no need to "switch template".
-To use another template, you would simply click on "Swith template" and select an available template from the list.
+There is thus no need to "Switch template".

 ![image](https://user-images.githubusercontent.com/35276300/215835375-203514e6-9f01-4773-a07e-ba9a2ee55c74.png)

 You are now ready to start documenting the dataset.
+A description of the metadata elements is available in the Metadata Editor (click on the "?" button next to each metadata element label).

 In the section **Document description**, provide information on the metadata.